 The minor in environmental studies requires 24 semester hours.
 Only courses completed with a grade of C- or higher may be counted toward the minor.
 No more than 8 semester hours may be taken at the 100-level or lower.

-Double-counting restriction for interdisciplinary minors: only 8 semester hours of this minor may be double-counted toward the student's major or another minor.
+Only 8 semester hours of this minor may be double-counted toward the student's major or another minor.

 Courses applied to the environmental studies minor must include the following (see below for detailed lists):